peterkhe1999/CheatSheet/OSCP/README.md

 To abuse this, we need to find a privileged process and coerce it into connecting to a controlled named pipe.
 With SeImpersonatePrivilege assigned, we can then impersonate the user account connecting to the named pipe and perform operations in its security context.

-**PrintSpoofer** tool created by itm4n implements a variation of the printer bug to coerce NT AUTHORITY\SYSTEM into connecting to a controlled named pipe.
-We can use this tool in situations where we have code execution as a user with the privilege **SeImpersonatePrivilege** to execute commands or obtain an interactive shell as NT AUTHORITY\SYSTEM.
+**PrintSpoofer** tool implements a variation of the printer bug to coerce `NT AUTHORITY\SYSTEM` into connecting to a controlled named pipe.
+Where we have code execution as a user with the privilege **SeImpersonatePrivilege** to execute commands or obtain an interactive shell as NT AUTHORITY\SYSTEM.

 Other tools that can abuse SeImpersonatePrivilege for privilege escalation: Variants from the **Potato** family (e.g., RottenPotato, SweetPotato, or JuicyPotato).